SonySemiconductorSolutions/aitrios-edge-mdt-tpc/README.md

 ### Quick Installation
 To install the TPC package, ensure you have Python ≥ 3.9 with either PyTorch ≥ 2.1 or TensorFlow ≥ 2.12.
 Then, run:
 ```
-pip install ai_toolchain_tpc
+pip install edgemdt_tpc
 ```
-For installing the nightly version or installing from source, refer to the [installation guide](https://github.com/SonySemiconductorSolutions/IMX500-AI-Toolchain-TPC/blob/main/INSTALLATION.md).
+For installing the nightly version or installing from source, refer to the [installation guide](https://github.com/SonySemiconductorSolutions/EdgeMDT-TPC/blob/main/INSTALLATION.md).

 **Important note**: To use TPC, you’ll need to have Model-Compression-Toolkit (MCT) installed on your machine.
 If MCT is not already installed, the latest version will be automatically installed